MegaMan501/Supplement-Instructions-For-COSC-1436/Activities/Session 12 - Relational Operators/Nested Selection Statements - Timeline/Nested Selection Statements.md

 2. Each Logical block of the code
 3. What each Selection statement is doing?
 4. What is nested?
-5. What is are the trailing else statement?
+5. What are the trailing else statement?

 # Resources
 - [tutorialspoint](https://www.tutorialspoint.com/cplusplus/cpp_decision_making.htm)